-75 Years Ago: The Nuremberg Trials Posted by Sten on Nov 23, 2020 in Culture, Current Events, History, Language, People, vocabulary
+75 Years Ago: The Nuremberg Trials Posted by Sten on Nov 23, 2020 in Culture, Language

 Last Friday was the 75th anniversary of the beginning of the Nürnberger Prozesse (Nuremberg trials).
 It was a series of Strafprozesse (criminal trials) to bring Nazis to justice.
 The Prozesse are seen as the beginning of the Völkerstrafrecht (International Criminal Law) and were an important marker how justice can be served to people that have such severe crimes to their names.